RespiraWorks/Ventilator/software/tools/README.md

 # Debug serial interface

-The controller debug interface should be run using [debug.sh](debug.sh) wrapper or from the common controller utilities script at [software/controller/controller.sh](../../controller/controller.sh)
+The controller debug interface should be run using [debug.sh](debug.sh) wrapper or from the common controller utilities script at [software/controller/controller.sh](../controller/controller.sh)

 This Python script can be used to interface with the controller via the virtual serial port that is created when you plug a USB cable into the controller's debug port.
 The command line interface allows you to examine and directly manipulate a number of low level variables, as well as run calibration routines and automated performance tests.

 To use this debug tool you will need to have Python 3.x installed on your development computer, as well as a number of python packages.
-Necessary dependencies will be installed by the [controller.sh](../../controller/controller.sh) script.
+Necessary dependencies will be installed by the [controller.sh](../controller/controller.sh) script.

 The debug tool was developed and tested using Linux, but it should be possible to use it with other operating systems.
 The command line interface will allow you to discover available commands using `help`.
 Some commands provide an "autocomplete" feature you can access with `TAB`.
 To get help on a specific command, enter help _command name_.
 For example, to get a description of the `get` command:
 ```
 [sn:v03e2] help get
 ```

+## Regenerating python proto bindings

+Use the [common.sh](../common/common.sh) with the `generate` command.

 ## Connecting